karatelabs/karate/README.md

 mvn test -Dtest=SampleTest#testTags
 ```

-Also look at how to run tests via the [command-line](#command-line) and the [parallel runner](#junit-5-parallel-execution).
+Also look at how to run tests via the [command-line](#command-line) and the [parallel runner](#parallel-execution).

 ### JUnit HTML report
-When you use a JUnit runner - after the execution of each feature, an HTML report is output to the `target/karate-reports` folder and the full path will be printed to the console (see [video](https://twitter.com/KarateDSL/status/935029435140489216)).
+When you use the JUnit runner - after the execution of each feature, an HTML report is output to the `target/karate-reports` folder and the full path will be printed to the console (see [video](https://twitter.com/KarateDSL/status/935029435140489216)).

 ```
 html report: (paste into browser to view)